Open Accessibility Menu

 Posted On:

 Couple wearing sunglasses on a beach Thanks to increased public awareness and education initiatives, we know that prolonged, unprotected exposure to the sun increases the risk of skin cancer.
 Less widely known, but just as important, is the damage sun exposure can do to our eyes.
-"Eye damage occurs gradually over a long period of time, so patients may not notice any changes until their condition has become severe," says Timothy Quinn, MD, St. Luke's ophthalmologist with Miller Creek Medical Clinic and Hibbing Family Medical Clinic.
+"Eye damage occurs gradually over a long period of time, so patients may not notice any changes until their condition has become severe," says Timothy Quinn, MD, Aspirus St. Luke's ophthalmologist with Miller Creek Medical Clinic and Hibbing Family Medical Clinic.
 "The best way to protect your vision, and your health, is with regular eye exams by an experienced ophthalmologist who can diagnose and treat your condition."

 According to the United States Environmental Protection Agency, spending hours in the sun without proper eye protection can cause a wide range of preventable eye disorders, including: